By Alex Morgan, Senior AI Tools Analyst

 AI vulnerabilities are weaknesses within AI systems or the architectures that support them, which can be exploited by malicious actors or unintentionally by users.
 As AI systems integrate deeper into everyday tech operations, the cultural and operational frameworks surrounding security must also adapt.
 Much like an old ship sailing through uncharted waters, organizations clinging to dated security measures risk capsizing amid unforeseen challenges.

 For tech companies reliant on AI, understanding and mitigating these vulnerabilities is crucial.
-The stakes extend beyond mere data loss; they encompass reputational damage, regulatory scrutiny, and a general erosion of consumer trust, which is emphasized in the discussion on AI ethics and its impact on consumer trust.
+The stakes extend beyond mere data loss; they encompass reputational damage, regulatory scrutiny, and a general erosion of consumer trust.

 How AI Vulnerabilities Work in Practice